m88i/nexus-operator/README.md

 ## Pre Requisites

 - [`kubectl` installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-- Kubernetes or OpenShift cluster available (minishift, minikube or crc also supported)
+- Kubernetes (1.16+) or OpenShift (4.5+) cluster available (minikube or crc also supported)
 - Cluster admin credentials to install the Operator

+> Note: since version 0.6.0 we do not support OpenShift 3.11 or Kubernetes 1.11 anymore.
+> If you need to install in these clusters, please use version [0.5.0](https://github.com/m88i/nexus-operator/releases/tag/v0.5.0) instead.

 ## Quick Install